ivanivanyuk1993onlanta/util-typescript/src/app/util/class/loading-cache/readme.md

 1. Cache should have spoil time
    1. When spoil time has come, get$ subscribers should wait for load$ to complete, otherwise latest value should be returned immediately
 1. Cache should have refresh time
-   1. When it is time to refresh, load$ should be initiated(if it has not already), otherwise refresh part should be skipped
+   1. When it is time to refresh, load$ should be initiated(if it has not already), otherwise refresh part should be skipped (record should be returned immediately or on subscription)
    1. When load$ completes, if load result is actual, record should be updated and pushed to subscribers
 1. Cache should have method set$, which should be used for all modifying requests (create, delete, update)
    1. Any quantity of simultaneous set$ requests may be active at a time